SHRIYARUKMINIV/barkerbox/README.md

 # barkerbox
-a sign up form created using html and css for barkerbox
+a sign up form created using html and css for the company barkerbox